ahmed-cmyk/InnovateSolutions/README.md

 - Fix "My Applications" button

 ## 07/05/20 - 12:15PM
-- Modified the View Statistics page
+- Modified the View Statistics page.
-- Modified the Generate Statistics page
+- Modified the Generate Statistics page.

+## 07/05/20 - 12:55PM
+- Fixed the footer for the My Applications page so that it doesn't cut out all of a sudden.
+- Modified the My Applications page so that it looks better.
+- Added a link to the View Jobs page on the My Applications page for students who haven't applied to any jobs.
+- Fixed the View Jobs page so that students can actually apply for jobs.